Basic Guide ‘Recovery from a Cyber Incident’

 The National Cyber Security Centre (NCSC) has released a guide to help organisations recover from cyber incidents.
 The guide outlines four key steps to take.
 Read further to find out what they are.

-In the following collapsible sections, you will find the results we aim to achieve in 2024 for priority 2.3 “Privacy, Responsible Data Use and Transparency Regarding Data Processing and Exchange”:
+In the following table, you will find a description of priority 2.3 “Privacy, Responsible Data Use and Transparency Regarding Data Processing and Exchange” with the desired results for 2024 and the organisations responsible for implementation: Read more about 'Priority 2.3 Actions'

 If you're working on digitalising the government and got something on your mind, please share your thoughts with us.